compass-alma-large-program/compass-data/README.md

 > If you have [Nix](https://nixos.org) installed on your computer, typing `nix-shell`
 > in this directory should start a shell with IMAGER installed.

+## Hardware requirements

+The IMAGER reduction scripts require a multi-core computer (the scripts were tested on a 36 cores server), with at least 150 GB of RAM.
+The observations of SVS13 and L1551-IRS5 were obtained with a more extended ALMA configuration than the other sources, so the reduction of these observations require more RAM (350 GB).

+The whole reduction data require 35 TB of disk space (12 TB for calibrated visibilities in MS format, 13 TB for the calibrated visibilities in UVFITS format, and 10 TB for the reduced data.

 ## Running the scripts

 ### Getting the calibrated visibilities